NapthaAI/node/README.md

 - SurrealDB (Naptha Protocol info is stored here)
 - RabbitMQ (message-broker for the Naptha Protocol)
 - Ollama (used to run LLMs)
-- Docker (isolates Modules from the system)
+- Docker (isolates agents from the system)
 - Naptha node (orchestrates ML workflows)

-The first time you launch, you will be prompted about whether (i) to generate a private key, and (ii) to input a Stability API key, which is needed if you would like to run the image module examples.
+The first time you launch, you will be prompted about whether (i) to generate a private key, and (ii) to input a Stability API key, which is needed if you would like to run the image agent examples.
 If you choose not to, you can always edit the .env file manually later.

 After a few minutes you should see,```[System] Setup complete.
 Applications are running.```